AndersonMonken/personal_site/content/authors/anderson/_index.md

 - Visitors
 ---

-I am interested improving policymaking using data science.
-As an analyst at the Federal Reserve Board, I have built a diverse portfolio of research experience, technical expertise, and teaching materials.
+I am interested improving policymaking by harnessing the power of data science.
+As a data manager at the Federal Reserve Board, I lead a team with a diverse project workload that includes research, policy, and operational data and software projects.
+My personal portfolio has strong research experience, technical expertise, and teaching materials.
 My research includes work on international trade, graph neural networks, natural language processing, and more.
 I am experienced with technologies such as Hadoop, Spark, Impala, TensorFlow, PyTorch, spaCy, NLTK, and R.